San Francisco Bay Trail

-When completed, the trail will run through all nine Bay Area counties, connecting cities and towns with the shoreline and with each other.
-The San Francisco Bay Trail is a project of MTC and the Association of Bay Area Governments.
+The trail will run through all nine Bay Area counties, connecting cities and towns with the shoreline and with each other.
+The Bay Trail is a joint project of MTC and the Association of Bay Area Governments.

 - Raising funds for trail construction and maintenance